yachnytskyi/go-blog-platform/README.md

 To set up the project, run the following command:
 - `make initial`

-After this, review and update the configuration settings to match your environment (local, development, staging, production, etc.).
+After this, review and update the configuration settings to match your environment (local, development, release, production, etc.).

 ## API Endpoints